The goals of this chapter are to:

 - Which hotspot track has more volcanism?
 Be sure to compare the volcanism over the same time period.
 Also, consider the size of the calderas when you answer this question (circle one)?
 Yellowstone or Anahim?

 - Critical Thinking: Can you explain why one of these has larger volcanic eruptions?
-You may be able to use the topography of the area to help you understand the tectonic history of each area to help you answer this question.
+You may be able to use the topography of the area to help you understand each area’s tectonic history to help you answer this question.

 Daniel Hauptvogel, Virginia Sisson, Carlos Andrade, Melissa Hansen